wakkihaya/neurotechjp/src/md/en/blog/castillo-neurosity.md

 CROWN has great functionality and is simple enough to be used by anyone in their daily lives, but a lot of thought and effort went into designing its interface.

 > "In the journey for interfaces, initially, I always thought the reform form factor could be a dealbreaker for most people.
 > But if we start seeing looking back at how we came with headphones which were invented many decades ago, your headphones were very heavy and bigger.
-However, they allow the game humans to have the ability that no other object gives them.
+However, they allowed the game humans to have the ability that no other object gave them.
 What happened was to the time you can see the headphones getting smaller, lighter.
 > ...
-> So does it really matter much about the size and look and feel?
+> So does it really matter much about the size, look and feel?
 > I think to an extent, but I think if we give them something that they can basically put on, and it gives them basically some kind of ability or advantage of our superpower, people will definitely be focused on what you can do for them.
 > ...
 > So we're **packaging technology that is as powerful as a MacBook Air all in a slim form factor.**